‘Dark money’ networks hide political agendas behind fake news sites

 Like most other political operations mimicking newscasts, NC Examiner’s ads and website content avoid explicitly calling for the election or defeat of a candidate so their spending is not disclosed to the FEC.

-May 22, 2020: This post has been to incorporate comments from an ACRONYM spokesperson, including a statement that Courier has attracted other investors since April 2019 and to reflect an announcement of its plan to divest interest in Shadow Inc.
+May 22, 2020: This post has been to incorporate comments from representatives of States Newsroom and ACRONYM, including ACRONYM’s statement that Courier has attracted other investors since April 2019 and to reflect an announcement of its plan to divest interest in Shadow Inc.

 Feel free to distribute or cite this material, but please credit the Center for Responsive Politics.